U-PROX IC A

 Controller Operation

-Controllers are shipped in an un‑loaded (factory default) state.
+Control panels are supplied in an unloaded (factory) state.
 In this state, the bi‑color LED blinks red twice per second.
-To operate the controller in an ACS, network settings must be loaded using the “Configurator” software or by using the auto‑configuration mode.
+To operate the controller in an ACS, network settings must be loaded with the “UProxIPConfigurator” software or by using the auto‑configuration mode.

 After loading, the controller enters “Normal” mode.

-The controller can be reset to an un‑loaded state either via a command from a computer or by following the procedure described in the Service and Maintenance section.
+The control panel can be reset either via a command from a computer or by following the procedure described in the Maintenance section.

 Communicator Operation

-The U‑PROX IC A controller operates in automatic mode.
-After loading its configuration from the server, it processes data from authorized U‑PROX IP400 controllers participating in global anti‑passback, handles access event notifications for presented identifiers, and sends these notifications to the ACS server.
+The U‑PROX IC A control panel operates in automatic mode.
+After loading its configuration from the server, it processes data from authorized U‑PROX IP400 controllers participating in global AntiPassBack, handles access event notifications for presented identifiers, and sends these notifications to the ACS server.

 The communicator works in notification mode – whenever an event (such as an access or zone violation) occurs, data is transmitted to the ACS server.